pcampeti/CMBSCAT/README.md

 ## Tutorial Notebook
 You can find an introductory notebook explaining all features of the `cmbscat` package [here](https://github.com/pcampeti/CMBSCAT/blob/main/notebook/CMBSCAT_demo.ipynb).

-Specifically we apply it to simulated maps of an example of CMB satellites instrumental systematics, as described in [Campeti et al. 2025].
+Specifically, we apply it to simulated maps of an example of CMB satellites instrumental systematics, as described in [Campeti et al. 2025].

 ## Citations